tevBoyz/yaya-frontend/README.md

 A comprehensive React-based dashboard for viewing and managing transactions through the Yaya Wallet API.
 This application provides a clean, responsive interface for monitoring financial transactions with support for search, pagination, and theme customization.

+## Deployment

+The project is deployed and accessible online:

+**Frontend** (React App) → Vercel: https://yaya-frontend-pi.vercel.app/

+**Backend** (NestJS API) → Render: https://yaya-api-fc5p.onrender.com

+Both services are live and integrated.

+**If you want to run it locally follow the instructions below.**

 ## Features

 - **Transaction Management**: View, search, and paginate through transactions